League-Labs/league-labs.github.io/_posts/2025-06-07-TeamScheduling.md

 categories: news
 ---

-We've launched a new scheduling system to help coordinate team meetings, This will make it much easier for teams to find meeting times that work for everyone.
+We’ve had a really hard time finding meetings that everyone can attend, so launched a new scheduling system to help coordinate team meetings, This will make it much easier for teams to find meeting times that work for everyone.

 ## How to Use the Scheduling System